Upper School Course of Study

 Each Independent Study takes place over either the Fall or Spring term, with a culminating Independent Study Symposium where students present what they have learned and created.

-Community Service
+Service Learning

-The Senior Project
+Senior Project

-In the Senior Project, beginning after Spring Break, all seniors will immerse themselves in a professional environment in lieu of the fourth quarter of academic classes.
+Beginning after Spring Break, all seniors will immerse themselves in a professional environment in lieu of the fourth quarter of academic classes.
 Projects may consist of community service, an internship, or employment.
 While all projects are subject to the approval of the administration, each student will work with a faculty mentor to secure an appropriate and fulfilling position.

 Students should expect to devote a minimum of 20 hours per week to their project.
 Students taking AP or Constellation Learning courses in their senior year will participate in a modified Senior Project, while still attending their AP and Constellation Learning classes.